On this page:

 Finding immunization records that are not in Health Gateway

-In BC, paper records are given at the time of immunization.
-Childhood immunizations are usually recorded in the Child Health Passport.
-If you don't have a paper record, you can request an official record in the following ways:
+In BC, a paper record is given at the time of immunization.
+Childhood immunizations are usually recorded in the Child Health Passport (a passport-sized booklet used to record immunizations and other important information).
+If you don't have a paper record, you can:

-- If another health care provider gave the vaccines, contact that provider.
+- Contact the health care provider that gave the vaccines.

 - Contact your community health nurse if the vaccines were given in a First Nations community.

-- If you have moved to BC from another province or country, try to get the records sent to you.
+- If you have moved to BC from another province or country, contact your immunization provider and ask to have the records sent to you.

 Please note: If a minor provided consent for immunization, only that minor can request a copy of their record.